 All debts are due from individuals, partnership firms and corporate bodies operating within the Sultanate of Oman.
-The maturity profile of debts outstanding at the reporting date is disclosed under note 27.
+The maturity profile of debts outstanding at the reporting date is disclosed in note 30 to the financial statements.

-(a) Installment finance debtors arising from financing activities
+Instalment finance debtors arising from financing activities